 I’ve seen this behaviour before.

-Over the course of a couple of years in London, three seperate friends and acquaintances tried to pull this water filter/supplements/storage boxes sales scam on me.
+Over the course of a couple of years in London, three separate friends and acquaintances tried to pull this water filter/supplements/storage boxes sales scam on me.

 “Use your network to make money“, they would say.
 “I introduce you and you introduce others and they introduce their friends and we all make money“, they’d beam with a smile one normally associates with Jehovah’s Witnesses.